 As the 27th session of the Conference of the Parties (COP 27) convenes in Sharm El Sheikh, Egypt, and ahead of COP 28 in the UAE in 2023, we look at the United Nations’ 17 sustainable development goals (SDGs), and how the UAE is aligning itself to that vision of sustainability in 2030.

-At the heart of the UN’s 2030 Agenda for Sustainable Development are 17 Sustainable Development Goals (SDGs), which it says are an “urgent call for action by all countries – developed and developing – in a global partnership”.
+At the heart of the UN’s 2030 Agenda for Sustainable Development are 17 SDGs, which it says are an “urgent call for action by all countries – developed and developing – in a global partnership”.

 The SDGs form the “shared blueprint for peace and prosperity for people and the planet, now and into the future”.